 One of the newest images of 3rd-century gay saints Sergius and Bacchus is a stained glass window donated in 2011 to an Illinois church by its LGBT parishioners.
 The new Sergius and Bacchus window (above) was dedicated in September 2011 at St. Martha’s Church in Morton Grove, Illinois, as a gift from its LGBT members.
 Rev. Dennis O’Neill, pastor, believes it is the first window dedicated to Sergius and Bacchus in any church in the United States.
 O’Neill is the author of Passionate Holiness: Marginalized Christian Devotions for Distinctive People.
 The book includes a chapter retelling the love story of Sergius and Bacchus with historical detail.

 Artist Plamen Petrov worked with Daprato Rigali Studios to design and create the stained glass windows.
 He was born in Sevlievo, Bulgaria in 1966 and currently lives in Chicago.
 He graduated from University St. Cyril and St Methodius University of Veliko Tarnovo, Bulgaria’s Faculty of Fine Art in 1995, with an M.F.A. in graphic art - printmaking and pedagogy of figurative arts.
-For the past 12 years he specialized mostly in stained glass, but his creativity takes many forms, since he also works in mosaics, murals, oil, acrylic, photography and graphic design.
+For more than a dozen years he specialized mostly in stained glass, but his creativity takes many forms, since he also works in mosaics, murals, oil, acrylic, photography and graphic design.
 His artwork may be seen across Chicago and Illinois, and in many countries all over the world.